cosmos/gaia/docs/validators/validator-faq.md

 ### How can a validator safely quit validating on the Cosmos Hub?

 If a validator simply shuts down their node, this would result in the validator and their delegators getting slashed for being offline.
-The only way to safely exit a validator node running on the Cosmos Hub is by unbonding the validator's self-delegated stake so that it falls below its minimum self-delegation limit.
+The only way to safely exit a validator node running on the Cosmos Hub is by unbonding the validator with the `UnbondValidator` message.
 As a result, the validator gets jailed and kicked out of the active set of validators, without getting slashed.
 They can then proceed to shut down their node without risking their tokens.

 It's highly advised to inform your delegators when doing this, as they will still be bonded to your validator after it got jailed.
 They will need to manually unbond and they might not have been made aware of this via their preferred wallet application.